Additive functionals of exclusion processes from non-equilibrium: A local replacement lemma

-for all $n\in \bb N$. \end{lemma} \begin{proof} It is enough to prove the theorem only for $s<t$ such that $t-s\leq 1$.
-In view of Lemma \ref{pe}, to prove the theorem, it is enough to show that for any $\Delta>0$, there exists a constant $C>0$ such that
+for every $n\in \bb N$. \end{lemma} \begin{proof} It is enough to prove the lemma only for $s<t$ such that $t-s\leq 1$.
+Thanks to Lemma \ref{pe}, to prove this lemma, it is enough to show that, there exists a constant $C>0$ such that